 11 Best Marketing Analytics Tools (2026)

 The analytics market went through a structural shift in the past year.
-Contentsquare completed its merger with Hotjar and now owns Heap too -- creating one platform that spans experience analytics, product analytics, and voice of customer.
-Amplitude acquired two companies.
-GA4 added conversational AI.
+Contentsquare completed its merger with Hotjar and now owns Heap -- creating one platform that spans experience analytics, product analytics, and voice of customer.
+Amplitude acquired Kraftful (AI voice of customer) and InfiniGrow (AI revenue attribution).
+GA4 added a conversational AI called Analytics Advisor.
 And privacy-focused alternatives keep growing at 18% annually.

 The old question was "which analytics tool should I use?"
 The new question is "how many analytics tools can I consolidate into one?"